 If you’re in isolation due to current lockdowns, schedule in time to phone a friend or family member once a day.
 If you’re able to, organise a walking date with a pal on the weekend – social connection and exercise, win-win!

-8. Take advantage of our Personalised Wellness Membership and Personalised Medications Tests
+8. Take advantage Personalised Medications Tests

-Additionally, if you’re someone who is or considering taking medications for your mental health, you may benefit from the myDNA Medications Test (Single Category – for mental health), which may help reduce the risk of adverse drug reactions, reduce wasted cost and time on ‘trial and error’ medicines, and help to reach treatment goals sooner.
+These tips to maintaining good mental health are about making better lifestyle choices.
+If you’re someone who is or considering taking medications for your mental health, you may benefit from the myDNA Mental Health Medications Test , which may help reduce the risk of adverse drug reactions, reduce wasted cost and time on ‘trial and error’ medicines, and help to reach treatment goals sooner.